Snuffy2/keymaster-wiki/Usage.md

 **Sunday - Saturday** These sensors are enabled by default.
 If you disable any of them, then the PIN won't work on that day.
 When enabled, the PIN will only work if the current system time falls between the specified time periods.
 If the periods are equal, then the PIN will work for the entire day.

 ### PIN Status
-This sensor will show you the status as decribed below of the state of the PIN in regards to the lock and Home Assistant.
+This sensor will show you the status as described below of the state of the PIN in regards to the lock and Home Assistant.

 Status|Meaning
 ---|---
-Connecting|PIN is trying to be added to the lock Connected|PIN has been added to the lock and confirmed Disconnecting|Code slot is trying to be cleared Disconnected|Code slot has been cleared and confirmed
+Adding|PIN is trying to be added to the lock Deleting|PIN is trying to be cleared
+Disconnected|PIN has been cleared and confirmed
+Out of Sync|PIN is out of sync with the lock and will automatically try to resolve Synced|PIN has been added to the lock and confirmed